Contact Us

 2. Kill the "100% Utilization" Myth

-Aiming for 100% is mathematically impossible and culturally toxic.
+Aiming for 100% is mathematically impossible and culturally high-risk.
 It guarantees burnout and zero innovation.
 Instead, build your financial model on a conservative 72% blended average.
 If you can't be profitable at 72%, your revenue architecture and pricing are broken, not your people.

 3. Implement "Role-Based" Dashboards